ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The `proof_key` (Proof Key) represents the public key used by the issuer for proof of possession within certain algorithms.
-This is an ephemeral key which MUST be unique for each issued JWP.
+This is an ephemeral key that MUST be unique for each issued JWP.

 This header parameter is references a JSON Web Key (JWK) public key value when represented as a JSON Protected Header, and a COSE Key